 I pat dry after I rinse it off well with warm water and let what little coconut oil is left soak in.
 Be sure to rinse very well though otherwise you will have a film of baking soda left on the skin and that can feel mildy itchy later in the day.

-Skin brushing helps maintain smooth skin
+Skin brushing helps prevent flaky skin

 While the benefits of skin brush extend far beyond skin smoothing, for this purpose I want to talk about it for dry flaky body skin.